 Voila!!
 A rich icing that would grace any dessert!

 We keep the chocolate sauce separate, in a sealed container, and spread onto the chunks of brownie when cut.
 Both the brownie and the sauce keep well in the fridge for a while.
 Otherwise, this needs no additions, just a few sweet teeth and a nice cuppa!

 We Love It!

 Deep, rich and velvety.
-This is a stunning recipe that keeps well and only gets better with age.
+This is a stunning recipe that keeps well and gets better with age (i.e. a couple of days).
 It is incredibly dense and a little goes a long way, meaning more days of decadent brownie time, which is never a bad thing.
 The icing is also very versatile and has an almost mousse-like texture that melts in the mouth.

 To the Aztecs, the cacao bean was the food of the Gods.
 Raw cacao is bitter ad is normally sweetened, it is the main ingredient of chocolate and boasts many health benefits.

 Cacao produces much the same effect as caffeine, yet milder and non-addictive.
 It stimulates the brain to produce a gentle euphoria via a release of endorphins.
 It also contains very high levels of antioxidants.